AndyLPK247/py-pl-tiny-fw/README_design.md

 but still have some formatting.
 I always comment my Python files with headers and docstrings.

-The code took me about 2 hours 45 minutes from start to finish to design, implement, and test.
+The code took me about 3 hours total to design, implement, and test.
 The documentation took me about 2 additional hours.
 I could have done it quicker if I skipped the config data support.